JamieBort/Portfolio-Website/administrative/README.md

   - All documentation not needed to be seen.

-- ./.vscode/

-  - See the [Workspace settings](https://code.visualstudio.com/docs/getstarted/settings#:~:text=Note%3A%20A%20VS%20Code%20%22workspace,feature%20called%20Multi%2Droot%20workspaces) in the VS Code documentation.

 - ./assets/

   - The directory for the static resources.

+- ./backend/

+  - Directory containing the back end of this app.

+- ./frontend/

+  - Directory containing the front end of this app.

 - ./css/